Chris Jordan (artist): Midway project

 Midway: Message from the Gyre (2009–2013) is a series of photographs depicting rotting carcasses of baby Laysan albatrosses filled with plastic.
 These birds nest on Midway Atoll and are being fed plastic by their parents, who find floating plastic in the middle of the ocean and mistake it for food.
 This is a part of an ongoing arts and media project called Midway Journey, which has its own website.

-In relation to the Midway photographs, Jordan created another project that was going to be a documentary.
-It was about the pollution on Midway Atoll called "The Midway Film Project".
-The project was successfully funded on Kickstarter in 2012 with over $100,000 worth of donations.
-By 2017, the film was finished and being screened in select locations.